treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 That `for` loop is so simple now!
 This is almost certainly more Pythonic.

-We realize that our `color_counts` variable does act slightly differently, but it *does* inherit from `dict` and supports all the same mapping functionality.
-Instead of converting this to a `dict`, we'll assume the rest of our code practices [duck typing][] and leave this dict-like object as-is.
+We realize that our `color_counts` variable does act differently, however it *does* inherit from `dict` and supports all the same mapping functionality.

 ```pycon
 >>> color_counts
 defaultdict(<type 'int'>, {'brown': 3, 'yellow': 2, 'green': 1, 'black': 1, 'red': 1})
 ```

+Instead of converting `color_counts` to a `dict`, we'll assume the rest of our code practices [duck typing][] and leave this dict-like object as-is.

 ## Counter